giangnt071098/color_detector/README.md

 ![](images/interface.png)

-Run plotgraph.py to see graph of RGB value real time
+Run plotgraph.py to see graph of RGB value in real time